 Heiða Dóra Jónsdóttir with Ólafur Ragnar Grímsson, the president of Iceland.

-Read our post about the court case.
+Read our post from earlier today about Heiða's choice.

 Download the podcast, or subscribe.
 Music: Tappi Tíkarrass's "Beri-Beri" and Egó's "Fjöllin Hafa Vakað."
 Find us: Twitter/ Facebook.